 The company name was an afterthought.
 The swoosh logo was an in-house sketch rushed into production on deadline.
 The management team was a band of brilliant, dedicated misfits collectively called Buttface.
 Yet their talent, drive and knack for running a business on zero equity launched a world brand and pioneered global sourcing.
 Fail fast, they told themselves – and did, then pressed on to change what the world’s athletes wear to win.

 Discussion Leader: Rick Burton, David B. Falk Endowed Professor of Sports Management at Syracuse University, US Olympic Committee chief marketing officer for the 2008 Beijing Summer Olympics

 Gaiman takes grown-ups where the wild things are.
 His latest book traces the origin stories of Northern Germanic gods, whose wisdom and conniving create such marvels as fishing nets, poetry and human beings.
 Dwarves, elves, giants, even a bearded, cross-dressing Odin complicate the drama, propelling the cosmic cycle toward Ragnarok, the twilight of the gods.

 Discussion Leader: Janie Darovskikh, figurative artist, winner of the Norwegian Marshall Award for Sculpture, founder of the American Nordic Artists Association

 by Paul K. Williams and Charles N. Williams

 Choose one, two, or all to read!
 Each slim volume in our Skaneateles trio takes you on a journey through nearly 200 years of local history.
 Comparing “then and now” photographs and postcards, you will marvel at how much has changed and how much remains timeless.
 Three books by five authors bring fresh insights to familiar surroundings.

-Discussion Leader: Julie DeBagio, Skaneateles Through Time co-author, longtime Skaneateles resident, amateur historian
+Discussion Leader: Julie DiBagio, Skaneateles Through Time co-author, longtime Skaneateles resident, amateur historian

 by Amy Dickinson